abodzsar29/malicious-request-blocker-bsc-thesis/README.md

 Modified the Ultimate Nginx Bad Bot Blocker (https://github.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker/) created by Mitchell Krog (github.com/mitchellkrogza) to respond to malicious bad bot requests with a custom file.

-The PHP file contained values from a MySQLi database which changed at a specified time interval.
-The purpose of the constantly changing values was to simulate a front-end website providing up to date quantitative data (e.g.: stock prices, flight ticket prices etc.).
+The main landing webpage, the index.php file displayed values which changed at a specified time interval from a MySQLi database.
+The purpose of the constantly changing values was to simulate a front-end website providing tick-by-tick quantitative data (e.g.: stock prices, flight ticket prices etc.).

+The 404.php file is a clone of the index.php webpage, which contains altered values of the index.php file.
+These altered values serve the purpose of preventing intelligent web scrapers from identifying that they are being blocked by making them appear realistic.

+The available attributes for specifying blocked bots include: Referer, IP address, and User Agent.

 Readme file from the forked repository: </h2>